schombert/Project-Alice/docs/Devlogs/november/november.md

 ## Other Graphical Improvements

-Leaf is still working on perfecting multiplayer (we sill have one OOS bug left to track down and fix before it can be merged into a proper release).
+Leaf is still working on perfecting multiplayer (we still have one OOS bug left to track down and fix before it can be merged into a proper release).
 However, she has also been adding little upgrades here and there.

 #### Fog of War